Skip to main content

 Understanding Apartment Grilling Regulations

-Regardless of fuel type, your grill must maintain minimum clearances from combustible materials.
-Most fire codes require at least 10 feet of clearance from the building structure, though this varies by jurisdiction.
-Balcony railings, overhangs, and nearby plants all count as combustible materials.
-Many apartment balconies simply don’t have enough space to meet these clearance requirements, making compact electric grills the only viable option.
+Regardless of fuel type, all grills must maintain at least 10 feet of clearance from the building structure, railings, overhangs, and any combustible material.
+Many apartment balconies can’t meet this requirement at all, which is why compact electric grills end up being the only viable option for a lot of renters.

 Comprehensive Buying Guide